 There are certain traits that make you successful in a job.

-I have had the pleasure of participating in numerous recruitment exercises through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa (as a volunteer consultant responsible for assessing and interviewing applicants from 9 YALI West African countries including training a team of local and international assessors and interviewers), and SFAN’s job placement initiatives.
+I have had the pleasure of participating in numerous recruitment exercises both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa and through SFAN’s job placement initiatives.